TropicG/Introduction-To-Programming-Cpp/README.md

-Here i have uploaded cpp files with solution to various programming problem given by our university's assistent for homework.
+Here you can find problems which we have covered in our classes and homeworks that have been given to us during the semester.
+The course had as a goal to teach us the basic principles to programming and making the students 'think' just like programmers do.

-We have tackeled different topics in C++ such as:
+Here is what we covered in this course:
-- std::cin and std::cout for working with input and output to the console
+- C++ syntax, variables
-- for, while, do while
+- std::cin and std::cout
-- if, else
+- if else statements as well logic operators
-- arrays
+- while, for, do while loops
 - functions
-- pointers
+- pointers and references
 - dynamic memory and heap
-- structure
+- structures

-Aside from those homework I have uploaded cpp files for the preparation for our two and final exam and all thee three exam's problems themselves.
+I will add soon and solution to the exercises given to us during our exam during the semester.